flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 **TakeOff**
 ^^^^^^^^^^^

 This API sends takeoff command to the autopilot.
+The API accepts *takeoff_alt* argument, which specifies the TakeOff height in meters above the current positon.
+It must always be a positive quantity.

 .. note:: This API runs in synchronous mode, which means the API call won't return unless either the provided `takeoff_alt` is achieved or timeout(30secs) called.